DiotheWind/DiotheWind/README.md

 <h1 align="center">Hi 👋, I'm Deo Seth Jabagat</h1>
-<h3 align="center">A sophomore IT student from Eastern Visayas State University</h3>
+<h3 align="center">A third year IT student from Eastern Visayas State University</h3>

 - 🌱 I’m currently learning the ins and outs of **PHP** and then tackle **Laravel** soon (while suffering)